thepoly/docs/Style Guide.md

 Unless a room has a specific name (e.g. the McNeil Room), when referring to rooms within the Union, use the construction *Union Room XXXX* in isolated instances, or *RU XXXX* if listing a number of rooms.

-*East Lobby* is the lobby facing **Freshman Hill**. *West Lobby* is the lobby facing **Quad**, the lobby clubs usually set up in. *Welcome Lobby* is the lobby on the north side of the building with study tables, couches, and formerly a saltwater fish tank.
+*East Lobby* is the lobby facing [Freshman Hill](#freshman-hill). *West Lobby* is the lobby facing [Quad](#the-quad), the lobby clubs usually set up in. *Welcome Lobby* is the lobby on the north side of the building with study tables, couches, and formerly a saltwater fish tank.

 #### ResLife